 \section{Model}

-On the basis of the observations so far, the author proposes a model to replicate observed networks.
-The author especially aims to replicate the degree distributions of networks.
-This is because the degree distributions directly indicate the topology that is exactly in line with the objectives mentioned in the introduction of this paper.
+On the basis of the observations thus far, the author proposes a model that replicates observed networks from the perspective of degree distributions.

-As mentioned ealier, although US and Japanese patents probably have similar structures, joint-applications between US companies are not frequent, and therefore, insufficient data has been accumulated to discuss the structure and its model.
-Hence, only Japanese patent data are used in the rest of this paper.

-This paper focuses on two-layered networks that involve people and companies.
-So far, there have been a lot of generative models for networks \cite{Albert02}.
-To replicate the networks in this paper, a generative model has to: (1) explicitly assign a group (an organization, a community, or a company) to each node (people) of a replicated network, and (2) replicate not only a node but also a group.
+This paper focuses on two-layer networks that involve inventors and companies.
+To date, numerous generative models for networks have been developed \cite{Albert02}.
+To replicate the networks in this paper, a generative model has to (1) explicitly assign a group (company) to each node of a replicated network, and (2) replicate not only a node (inventor) network but also a group network.

 Gr\"onlund et al. proposed a modified seceder model to illustrate real social networks \cite{Gronlund04}.
-Jin et al.'s model was based on the dynamics that actual people meet \cite{Jin01}.
+Jin et al.'s model was based on the dynamics that people actually meet \cite{Jin01}.
 Bogu$\tilde{n}$\'a introduced the concept of social distance and found models that could reproduce real social networks \cite{Boguna04}.
-Those models replicated the formation of groups in observed networks.
-Since these studies discussed models and formations of groups, they seem quite similar to the proposed model.
-However, their formations of groups were measured after networks were replicated by detecting methods for groups \cite{Girvan02,Newman0402,Radicchi04}.
-As previously mentioned, the proposed model has to explicitly provide a group to each node (the previous item (1)).
+These models treat the formation of groups in observed networks and seem similar to the model that will be proposed.
+However, they create networks of individuals and detect groups of individuals after creating individual networks \cite{Girvan02,Newman0402,Radicchi04}.
+This means groups are not explicitly given.
+As previously mentioned, the proposed model has to explicitly provide a group to each node (item (1)).
 Therefore, these studies are different from this study.

-There are some models that provide groups to nodes beforehand when they reproduce networks.
+There are some models that provide groups to nodes beforehand when they produce networks.
 Motter et al. considered the correlation of friendships, the positions in groups, and the correlation of positions in groups \cite{Motter03}.
 Kimura et al. demonstrated that their model improved the prediction of real networks by incorporating directional attachments and community structures \cite{Kimura04}.
-These models also seem quite similar to the proposed model, yet there are some differences.
-That is because their organizational structure was fixed and did not grow (the previous item (2)).
+These models seem similar to the model that will be proposed, but their organizational structures are given and do not grow (item (2)).